watermelontools/watermelon-vscode/README.md

 ## Commands

-Watermelon comes with a command that you can run from VS Code's command palette.
+Watermelon comes with a few commands that you can run from VS Code's Command Palette.
 The result is exactly the same as running a Watermelon query with the green button.
 Results sit in your sidebar.

 | Command            | Description                                              |
 | :----------------- | :------------------------------------------------------- |